 Tucson, Ariz. – The National Weather Service’s Tucson bureau is never closed.
 At least two meteorologists are on duty at all times, even on holidays.

-Staffing can be a little lean in June, when conditions stay the same – hot and dry – for weeks.
+In June, staffing can be slightly lean when conditions stay the same – hot and dry – for weeks.

-But on a monsoon day, when angry clouds fill the skies, the center is buzzing with activity.
+But on a monsoon day, when angry clouds fill the skies, the center buzzes with activity.

 Listen to the story: